yellowled/yl-bp/README.md

 -   `_mixins.scss`: mixins for various purposes, some of them used by the rest of the SCSS
 -   `_base.scss`: sensible base styles, mostly for things not covered by normalize
 -   `modules/`: This is the part of the SCSS where “the actual work is done”, meaning it's where SCSS is actually being written using a modular approach.
 Apart from `modules/_global.scss` which is really just a placeholder, partials for every project-specific module are supposed to be created and included here.

-## JS build

-JS is transpiled using [Babel](https://babeljs.io) and combined and minified using [uglify-js](https://www.npmjs.com/package/uglify-js); sourcemaps are generated.

-## SVG build

-An SVG sprite is generated from single icons using [svgstore-cli](https://github.com/svgstore/svgstore-cli) and [svgo](https://www.npmjs.com/package/svgo). [svg4everybody](https://www.npmjs.com/package/svg4everybody) is included in the JS build.

 ## License